 She is a sustainability consultant who provides consultancy services in the strategic planning and management of sustainability programs.

 In her free time, Jeanne enjoys a good hike, listening to music, and working out.

-The goal of our process is to provide trustworthy, evidence-based information so consumers can make safe, educated purchases in their purchases.
+The goal of our process is to provide trustworthy, evidence-based information so consumers can make safe, educated choices in their purchases.

 We believe that researched, evidence-based product recommendations are crucial in today’s world of confusing, misleading and deceptive marketing practices.
 Our goal with Better Goods is to provide that information, so you can make informed choices each time you shop.

-Each ingredient in an product in the Better Goods database undergoes a rigorous safety review.
+Each ingredient in a product in the Better Goods database undergoes a rigorous safety review.

 We review the safety data from credible sources including: